longshotlabs/composable-forms/docs/user/field.md

 - `className` (string): For inputs that render HTML, to be used as the `class` attribute on the outermost element.
 - `labelClassName` (string): For inputs that render HTML, to be used as the `class` attribute on the label element.
+- `labelStyle` (object): For inputs that render HTML, to be used as the `style` attribute on the label element.
 - `labelFor` (string): For inputs that render HTML, to be used as the `for` attribute on the label element.
 - `style` (object): For inputs that render HTML, to be used as the `style` attribute on the outermost element.